how we work

 Build

-Turn the idea into a buildable slice with a release path and owner for each hard part.
+Turn the idea into a buildable slice with an owner for each hard part.

 03